 6. Enjoy Jazz in the Park

-City Park in Denver hosts a bundle of free concerts every Sunday during the sweltering summer months.
+City Park in Denver hosts a bundle of free concerts every Sunday during the sweltering summer months, making this one of the more unique things to do in Colorado.
 City Park Jazz meets every Sunday from 6 pm to 8 pm to celebrate different jazz artists from across the city.
 These much-loved free concerts in Denver are a time-honored tradition.
 So pack a picnic and your sunglasses to enjoy that summer vibe.